Datalux/Osintgram/doc/COMMANDS.md

 Exit from Osintgram

 ### FILE
 Can set preference to save commands output in output folder.
-It save output in `<target username>_<command>.txt` file.
+It save output in `<target parinazmoeiiin>_<command>.txt` file.

 With `FILE=y` you can enable saving in file.